Covering the Blue Ridge and surrounding areas

 Covering the Blue Ridge and surrounding areas in the event of severe weather.
 Serving Avery, Burke, Caldwell, Alexander, Catawba, Lincoln, Yancey, Mitchell, Madison, Buncombe, McDowell, Gaston, Mecklenburg, Cleveland, Chester, York and surrounding Counties (covering over 1800 square miles).
 Delivering reports to the NWS in Greenville / Spartanburg and WCNC.
 So you can take the necessary precautions to protect lives and property.
 We hope that you enjoy your visit with us and will come back again soon.

-If you do not have a scanner or ham radio and would like to listen to us when we are activated - click here.
+If you do not have a scanner or ham radio and would like to listen to us when we are activated - Click on the Status Bar at top left just above the Follow us on Twitter or - click here.
 This should open the web page for you to start listening to the scanner.
 If that link does not work, try this one.
 Just scroll to the bottom of the page, verify we are online, select the Player you want to listen in, then click on the speaker icon.

 The user of this site should not rely upon the content enclosed in taking any course of action for specific situations, and should consult with local media outlets, emergency management officials and National Weather Service meteorologist regarding the applicability of any information contained herein that may apply to his or her situation.
 The Blue Ridge Weather Watch Activation Statements are only issued to inform the Blue Ridge Weather Spotters of when activation may be needed.
 Opinions expressed within this site or on other non-governmental linked web sites are not necessarily endorsed by The Blue Ridge Weather Watch.
 The appearance of external links on this site does not constitute endorsement by The Blue Ridge Weather Watch or the information, products or services contained therein nor do we have editorial control over the information you may find at these locations.
 The Blue Ridge Weather Watch will not be held responsible or liable for any misfortune that may occur at any time during activation or otherwise.